 💰 The Importance of Saving Money

 Getting a mortgage is just part of the home buying experience.
 Very rarely does someone have the cash money to buy a house outright.
 In general, 20% is the amount that most mortgage companies will require a down payment unless you are getting financed through an FHA or another affordable housing program.
 With these programs, you can generally get a home for no down payment or for as little as 5% down.
 Still, putting down a higher percentage is a great idea and most financial institutions will allow you to put more than their minimum if you prefer.
+There are other expenses when buying a home to consider including closing costs and moving expenses.
+Talk with your real estate agent about the costs involved in buying a home.

 👤 Find the Right Real Estate Agent

 Your real estate agent is your best resource during the home buying process.
 They will listen to your needs and pay attention to your wish list.
 They save you time and money by choosing homes currently listed that most closely match your search criteria.
-On average, home buyers who start the home buying process with an agent will find and buy a home much faster than those who wait to find an agent.
+On average, homebuyers who start the home buying process with an agent will find and buy a home much faster than those who wait to find an agent.

 Choose someone who comes from a place of integrity and communicates at a high level.
 You’ll also want someone who is a certified skilled negotiator.